• Consultations

 There is no excuse for this.

-I know I just made a LOT of gyms, managers, owners, etc. very mad.
+I know I've made many gyms, managers, owners, etc., very mad.
 They don't want you to know how unprepared they are.
 I also know I just made those who do have emergency procedures in place, very happy because it helps them stand out from all the others who don't.

 Bottom line: Ask to see the emergency protocols.
 Your life may depend on it.